fenago/natural-language-processing-workshop/lab_guides/Lab_8.md

 we can represent our text data in numerical form so that it can be understood by machines in order to implement various algorithms.
-After getting some practical knowledge of topic modeling, we moved on to text vectorization, and finally, in this chapter, we explored various applications of sentiment analysis.
+After getting some practical knowledge of topic modeling, we moved on to text vectorization, and finally, in this lab, we explored various applications of sentiment analysis.
 This included different tools that use sentiment analysis, from technologies available from online marketplaces to deep learning frameworks.
 More importantly, we learned